ncatlab/nlab-content/pages/4/4/5/1/1544/content.md

 * [[Urs Schreiber]], [History of Understanding Bundles with Connection using Parallel Transport around Loops](http://golem.ph.utexas.edu/category/2007/03/history_of_understanding_bundl.html).

-The idea to generalize this from loops to path is due to [[John Baez]] and appears in
+The idea to generalize this from loops to paths is due to [[John Baez]] and appears in

 * [[John Baez]], [[Urs Schreiber]], _Higher Gauge Theory_ ([arXiv](http://math.ucr.edu/home/baez/higher.pdf))